ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Jeromeyoung/CVE-2021-40154](https://github.com/Jeromeyoung/CVE-2021-40154) :  ![starts](https://img.shields.io/github/stars/Jeromeyoung/CVE-2021-40154.svg) ![forks](https://img.shields.io/github/forks/Jeromeyoung/CVE-2021-40154.svg)

 ## CVE-2021-40146
- A Remote Code Execution (RCE) vulnerability was discovered in the Any23 YAMLExtractor.java file and is known to affect Any23 versions &lt; 2.5.
+ A Remote Code Execution (RCE) vulnerability was discovered in the Any23 YAMLExtractor.java file and is known to affect Any23 versions  2.5.
 RCE vulnerabilities allow a malicious actor to execute any code of their choice on a remote machine over LAN, WAN, or internet.
 RCE belongs to the broader class of arbitrary code execution (ACE) vulnerabilities.